MartinPons/CleaningDataProject/CodeBook.md

 ## Gyroscope and accelerometer means and standar deviations dataset

-The orginial data contains different measures from a gyroscope and accelerometer, from monitoring subjects permorming different activities
+The orginial data from the project monitored manually 30 subjects and six different kinds of activities as the gyroscope and the accelerometer were registering different kinds of signals

 The data set presented in dataset.csv consists in a tidy data set with 180 records and 6o 8 columns extracted from

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-The original Data comes a project to predict human activity based on accelerometer and gyroscope signals from an smartphone.

-The project monitored manually 30 subjects and six different kinds of activities as the gyroscope and the accelerometer were registrin different kinds of signals

 ### Units of measure